Face at the Window

 It was too early to go to bed, so we decided to take a little stroll in the neighborhood around the hotel.
 The glittering glass in the street, reflecting from broken car windows (there were several within a three-block radius) gave the scene an incongruous sense of gaiety.
 As we strolled along I couldn't help but feel that we were being watched.

 I was not mistaken.

-There was a woman's head staring out an open window in a bungalow on the corner.
+A woman’s head, staring out an open window in a bungalow on the corner.
 Expressionless, unblinking, but not without some motion.
 Her eyes moved as they followed our progress, as if she was a painting in a creepy mansion in an old horror movie.
 For a split second I was mesmerized.
 What was that advice they would always give in those films, when dealing with a potential psychotic killer?

 DON’T LOOK INTO THEIR EYES!

-Finally, I managed to avert my eyes; fortunately she didn't come tearing out of the house brandishing a butcher knife at us.
+Finally, I managed to avert my eyes; fortunately she didn’t come tearing out of the house brandishing a butcher knife.